The Best Sugar-free Keto Mounds Bars | Bounty Bars

 Toast Ahead of Time

 Even though the chocolate dipped version is super yummy, if you’re short on time, just put the coconut mixture in the pan and top with the chocolate coating.
 Chill and cut into bars.
-Same great taste with minimal effort and just a few simple steps.
+Same great taste with a lot less effort.

 Money Saving Tips